 UNDERSTANDING THE EFFECT OF CORONAVIRUS ON THE LUNGS

-First, the coronavirus infects the respiratory tract and the lung cells especially.
+At first, the coronavirus infects the respiratory tract and the lung cells especially.
 The degree of infection varies from one person to another.
 In other words, some people will experience minimal consequences with hardly any symptoms while for others the outcome will be serious and at times fatal.

 The coronavius disease is known as COVID-19.